Gaochenyin/Quantative-Trading-Models/README.md

 <img src="https://github.com/Gaochenyin/Quantative-Trading-Models/blob/master/logo.png" height="200">

 ## Research Details
-We have completed designed the algorithm of **intraday volatile mean reversion strategy** and run it on *RB1810* object from Oct,2017 to Jul,2018 through on Python [vnpy](https://github.com/vnpy/vnpy).
+We have completed designed the algorithm of **intraday volatile mean reversion strategy** and run it on *RB1805*,*RB1810* object on [vnpy](https://github.com/vnpy/vnpy).

 See `strategyIntraVolMeanRev.py` for more details trading algorithm.

-Meantime, we have studied various statistical arbitrage model including
+Meantime, we have implemented various statistical arbitrage model including

 1. Cross-star Arbitrage
 2. Hidden Markov Model based on Fama-French Three Factors Decomposition